WICG/scroll-to-text-fragment/README.md

 #### Context
 To disambiguate non-unique snippets of text on a page, the fragment can specify optional _prefix_ and _suffix_ terms.
 If provided, the match term will only match text that is immediately preceded by the _prefix_ text and/or immediately followed by the _suffix_ text (allowing for an arbitrary amount of whitespace in between).
 Immediately preceded, in these cases, means there are no other text nodes between the match and the context term in DOM order.
 There may be arbitrary whitespace and the context text may be the child of a different element (i.e. searching for context crosses element boundaries).

 If provided, the prefix must end (and suffix must begin) with a dash (-) character.
 This is to disambiguate the prefix and suffix in the presence of optional parameters.
-It also leaves open the possibility of extending the syntax to allow multiple context terms, allowing more complicated context matching across elements.
+It also leaves open the possibility of extending the syntax in the future to allow multiple context terms, allowing more complicated context matching across elements.

 If provided, the prefix must be the first argument to targetText.
 Similarly, the suffix must be the last argument to targetText.